-Free delivery is available to most locations in Ontario for orders of 6 or more bottles.
-For orders of 1-5 bottles, the delivery cost will depend on your location but, as a rough guide, it will cost about $14 to ship them to you in Toronto or Ottawa.
+Free delivery is available to most locations in Ontario for orders of 4 or more bottles.
+For orders of 1-3 bottles, the delivery cost will depend on your location but, as a rough guide, it will cost about $14 to ship them to you in Toronto or Ottawa.
 We will confirm the delivery price with you at the time of your order.
-Orders of 6 or more bottles of different kinds also enjoy free delivery.
+Orders of 4 or more bottles of different kinds also include free delivery.

-The grapes for this wine came from our estate vineyard (88%) and from one other nearby vineyard in the County (12%).
-The 2017 growing season started out very wet and cold but fortunately turned hot and dry in September and October.
-This combination resulted in intense ripe flavours in the grapes, while still maintaining good acidity levels.
-With our approach of minimal handling in the winery, these grapes have produced an elegant Pinot Noir with clarity and intensity that reflects the County terroir – complex fruit with cranberry and cherry flavours, good minerality, finely balanced acidity, and fine grained tannins giving a long and memorable finish.
+The grapes for our 2018 Pinot Noir are from our estate vineyard (68%) and from one other nearby vineyard in the County (32%).
+The 2018 growing season was relatively warm, producing ripe, darker fruit flavours and more tannins than in the cooler years.
+Our traditional approach with minimal handling in the winery and no filtration has resulted in an elegant Pinot Noir that reflects the County terroir – strawberry and dark cherry flavours, good minerality, finely balanced acidity, and soft tannins giving a long and memorable finish.
 These, combined with an excellent bouquet are in beautiful balance.

 The vines in our vineyard are planted very close together in narrowly spaced rows.
 This encourages competition between the roots and sends them down deeper into the fractured limestone soil, helping to produce more concentrated and complex flavours in the grapes.
 To produce this Pinot Noir we chose all the grapes from the narrowest rows and oldest vines of our vineyard (planted in 2005), along with a small selection of grapes from our other blocks.
 Our approach of gentle minimal handling without filtration was applied to bring out the true characteristics of these selected grapes.